Symphoricarpos oreophilus

 Symphoricarpos oreophilus is a North American species of flowering plant in the Caprifoliaceae, or honeysuckle family, known by the common name mountain snowberry.

-It has a wide distribution in western Canada, the United States, and northwestern Mexico.
-It is found in mountainous areas such as the Cascades, the Sierra Nevada, the Rockies, and the Sierra Madre Occidental from British Columbia to the Copper Canyon region of Chihuahua, from the coastal states as far inland as the Black Hills, the Oklahoma Panhandle, and trans-Pecos Texas.
+Description

 Symphoricarpos oreophilus is a deciduous shrub growing erect or spreading or trailing.
 Depending on environmental conditions it may reach 30 cm to 1.5 m in mature height.
 The fruit is a white drupe containing two nutlets, each of which contains a seed.
 The plant grows from a rhizome.
 It reproduces vegetatively by sprouting from the rhizome and by layering, and sexually via seed.

+Distribution and habitat

+Symphoricarpos oreophilus has a wide distribution in western Canada, the United States, and northwestern Mexico.
+It is found in mountainous areas such as the Cascades, the Sierra Nevada, the Rockies, and the Sierra Madre Occidental from British Columbia to the Copper Canyon region of Chihuahua, from the coastal states as far inland as the Black Hills, the Oklahoma Panhandle, and trans-Pecos Texas.